bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 Open a browser and browse to the URL `http://localhost:9000/`.
 You should see your React application served from your Express application!
 Be sure to click the navigation links to verify that all of your configured routes work as expected.

-Also, because you configured Express to serve the `./public/index.html` file for any request that doesn’t match a static file, you can “deep link” to any of your React application’s routes:
+Also, because you configured Express to serve the `./public/index.html` file for any request that doesn't match a static file, you can "deep link" to any of your React application's routes:

 - <span id="58e7"><a href="http://localhost:9000/image" class="markup--anchor markup--li-anchor">http://localhost:9000/image</a></span>
 - <span id="3fa9"><a href="http://localhost:9000/class-component" class="markup--anchor markup--li-anchor">http://localhost:9000/class-component</a></span>